Joe Musgrove stars as Padres beat lowly Cubs 6-4 – KION546

 SUPPORT FOR ROSS

-Cubs President of Baseball Operations Jed Hoyer reinforced his support for manager David Ross amid the losing streak.
+Cubs President of Baseball Operations Jed Hoyer reinforced his support for Ross amid the losing streak.

 “I think he’s done a great job,” Hoyer said.
 “Our conversation is how to make guys better.”